cjgiri/chess/README.md

 # chess

 chess is... chess!
 This is a class coding project that explores object oriented design in Ruby.

-## Features & Implementation